 The story told through director Nia DaCosta’s vision is a rather complex tale.
 Key dates of racial injustice dating back to the 1800s are told through a super-unique shadow puppet device that draws out the lengthy horrors suffered by marginalized communities in America.
 Throughout it had me thinking of plying the same level of nuanced and socially thoughtful lore to Michael, Jason, Freddy, and Leatherface.
 Would it work?
 Could it work?
 Or is Candyman that truly special arch villain — who may/may not actually be a villain — that has carved out an origin story so unique that is can’t be lifted and plopped down in the middle of middling slasher fare?

 The lore is so compelling and engaging that DaCosta is able to simultaneously tell the seemingly never-ending tale of red-lining, police violence, gentrification, racism within the art community, and even homosexuality within the African American community.
 Each and everyone of these topics could have been too “on the nose”, but the subtly and care that DaCosta employs is nothing short of brilliant.
-No matter where you stand on the political spectrum each story will require to have your thinker fully juiced up and ready look at these societal maladies in a different light.
+No matter where you stand on the political spectrum each story will require you to have your thinker fully juiced up and ready look at these societal maladies in a different light.

 Candyman has many gruesome scenes, scenes of horrifying violence, and even some nasty body horror, but, consciously or not, DaCosta stays away from jump scares and many of the elements that make horror well, horror.
 Make no mistake there is a constant dread in the air, but there is nothing that will have you pulling your feet off the theater’s gum-soaked floor.
 The impending doom is there, but just not the scares.